Funnear/end-to-end-data-analysis/docs/work_diary.md

 ```python
 project_pack = datasets.DatasetPack(restore=True)
 ```
+- before cleanup, this code runs for 2.5 seconds for this project on developer's workstation.
-- this code runs for 3,5 seconds for this project on developer's workstation.
+- after cleanup, this code runs for ??? seconds for this project on developer's workstation.

 #### Using logger for debugging purposes